It's about turning a Thin Client box into a general purpose computer that can then be tailored to meet

 As they reach the end of their useful commercial life they end up for sale in places like ebay where they sell (or not!) at prices between 0.99p and several hundred pounds depending on the age and specification of the hardware and the aspirations of the seller.
 So for not-a-lot of money you can pick up a small footprint computer that you can potentially press into service in a way not envisaged by the original manufacturer and along the way maybe have some fun bending it to meet your requirements.

-Most (but not all!) of the thin clients have a fairly standard PC architecture and so readily lend themselves to be re-purposed.
-However do remember that these are NOT high powered devices so don't expect to use them for anything that calls for large amounts of processor power or high speed graphics!
+Most of the thin clients have a fairly standard PC architecture and so readily lend themselves to be re-purposed.
+However do remember that most of these are NOT high powered devices so don't expect to use them for anything that calls for large amounts of processor power or high speed graphics.

 I have an HP t5730 with XPe/IE7 that I've set up for my grandchildren to use on the BBC cbeebies website.
 What ever they end up doing can be fixed with a reboot.
 (Once up and running any changes happen in RAM and vanish when the system is restarted).

 I've used an unaltered HP t5700 running XPe and Internet Explorer 6.0 to check the rendering of the pages on this site.
 In mid 2010 14% of visitors were still using IE6.
 As of May 2011 this has dropped to 2%.

 Some examples of setting up small compact-flash based web server are documented on this website.
 For example:

 These descriptions generally appear in the 'Linux' tab associated with the hardware I used.
 The more extensive write-ups (and any general ones) I've also put in the projects section.